ludicast/ice/README.markdown

     Ice.convert_template(template_text, vars = {})

+## Rails 2

+This branch is for Rails 2 development.
+The mainline only supports Rails 3.

 ## Why another templating engine when there is Liquid?

 [Liquid](http://github.com/tobi/liquid) is excellent but it showing its age in a few ways: